What is Pickleball Anyway?

 - Intramural and extramural tournaments

-- Social opportunities concurrent with social and/or competitive play opportunities
+- Social opportunities concurrent with social and/or competitive play opportunitie

 Riderwood has 2 indoor pickleball courts (Wellness Center) and 6 dedicated outdoor courts (with a backboard for practice).
 In good weather, the outdoor courts are available most daylight hours for pickup games.
 Indoor courts are available for pickup play on a more limited basis.
 Not only is the space used for other wellness activities, but it also is used for regularly scheduled chair pickleball, pickleball instruction, and competitive ladder play.